 Pilot Genomic Screening Program

-Through the Center for Genomic Health, BioMe Biobank participants, both past and future, have the opportunity to obtain genomic results that can impact their health.
+Through the Institute for Genomic Health, BioMe Biobank participants, both past and future, have the opportunity to obtain genomic results that can impact their health.

 This initial genetic counseling appointment is provided free of charge to BioMe participants.
 Participants and/or their insurance company will be responsible for any clinical appointments and procedures following the genetic counseling.

 Funded by The Charles Bronfman Institute for Personalized Medicine, BioMe is an electronic medical record-linked biobank that enables researchers to rapidly and efficiently conduct genetic, epidemiologic, molecular, and genomic studies on large collections of research specimens linked with medical information.

 “I believe that return-of-results is a wonderful thing.
 If they find something wrong, and it’s treatable, why wouldn’t I want to know about it?
 I think that this would really help the future.
 It’s not only helping me, but helping future generations.”